naturalis/minion-analysis-pipelines/README.md

-# minion-analysis-pipelines
+# foram-assembly
-Analysis pipelines for metabarcoding (and other sequencing) using MinION
+Scripts, configuration files, pipelines and documentation for the assembly of foram metagenomes